NRLParticipation/NRL-Cookbook/docs/administrators/player-recruitment-strategy.md

 ---

-## Medium complexity: Structured Player Recruitment Workflow
+## Medium complexity: Structured player recruitment workflow

 Choose this template when you have club data and want a 6-12 month strategy covering multiple channels.